-- anticipated revenues and expenses;
+anticipated revenues and expenses;

-- possible price competition and erosion;

-- expansion into new markets;

-- · future sales mix;

-- gross margins;

-- customers;

-- future developments involving certain investments;

-- future availability of financings; and

-- the receipt of stockholder and other approvals of the merger with Harvard Bioscience.

-In addition, events may occur in the future that Genomic Solutions is not able to accurately predict or control and that may cause actual results to differ materially from the expectations described in these forward-looking statements.
+expansion into new markets; future sales mix; gross margins; customers; future developments involving certain investments; future availability of financings; and the receipt of stockholder and other approvals of the merger with Harvard Bioscience.
+44 In addition, events may occur in the future that Genomic Solutions is not able to accurately predict or control and that may cause actual results to differ materially from the expectations described in these forward-looking statements.
 Readers should not place undue reliance on Genomic Solutions' forward-looking statements contained in this proxy statement and prospectus.
 These forward-looking statements speak only as of the date on which the statements were made.
 In evaluating forward-looking statements, you should consider these risks and uncertainties, together with the other risks described from time to time in Genomic Solutions' reports and documents filed with the Securities and Exchange Commission.

-THE SPECIAL MEETING OF GENOMIC SOLUTIONS STOCKHOLDERS

-Genomic Solutions is furnishing this proxy statement and prospectus to all stockholders of record of Genomic Solutions common stock in connection with the solicitation of proxies by the Genomic Solutions board of directors for use at the special meeting of Genomic Solutions stockholders to be held on October 24, 2002, and at any adjournment or postponement of the special meeting.
+45 THE SPECIAL MEETING OF GENOMIC SOLUTIONS STOCKHOLDERS Genomic Solutions is furnishing this proxy statement and prospectus to all stockholders of record of Genomic Solutions common stock in connection with the solicitation of proxies by the Genomic Solutions board of directors for use at the special meeting of Genomic Solutions stockholders to be held on 2002, and at any adjournment or postponement of the special meeting.
 This proxy statement and prospectus also is being furnished by Harvard Bioscience to Genomic Solutions stockholders as a prospectus for Harvard Bioscience common stock to be issued in connection with the merger.

-Date, Time and Place of the Special Meeting

-The special meeting will be held at The Crowne Plaza Hotel, 610 Hilton Boulevard, Ann Arbor, Michigan 48108 on October 24, 2002, at 9:00 a.m., local time.

-Purpose of the Special Meeting

-At the special meeting, and any adjournment or postponement of the special meeting, Genomic Solutions stockholders will be asked:
+Date, Time and Place of the Special Meeting The special meeting will be held at [ ] on [ ], 2002, at a.m., local time.
+Purpose of the Special Meeting At the special meeting, and any adjournment or postponement of the special meeting, Genomic Solutions stockholders will be asked:

+possible price competition and erosion;